DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-09-scope-expansion-round-1.md

 ### Application form

-* TRN, QTS and induction year were not requirements for this type of role.
+* TRN, QTS and induction year were not requirements for this type of role
-* users wanted to see barred declarations on the application form.
+* users wanted to see barred declarations on the application form

 {{ appFigure({
   image: {